 Johann Nikolaus Olt [sic], his wife Katharina, and daughter Maria Elisabeth (age ½) are recorded on the 1767 census of Frank in Household No. 93.
 They had settled in Frank on 1 September 1767.

-Nikolaus and his new wife are recorded on the 1798 census of Frank in Household No. Fk056.
+Nikolaus and his family are recorded on the 1798 census of Frank in Household No. Fk056.